javiesp/javi-blog-astro/src/data/blog/customizing-astropaper-theme-color-schemes.md

 ## Enable/disable light & dark mode

-AstroPaper theme will include light and dark mode by default.
+NSC theme will include light and dark mode by default.
 In other words, there will be two color schemes\_ one for light mode and another for dark mode.
 This default behavior can be disabled in `SITE` configuration object.

 ```js file="src/config.ts"
 export const SITE = {